-The Madrid Protocol offers you an attractive route to protect your brand in up to 122 countries around the world by making available cost-effective and user-friendly procedures to acquire and manage your trademark rights abroad.
-As a national of Lao PDR, or a person domiciled or having an enterprise in Lao PDR, you are entitled to use this treaty that Lao PDR joined in 2016.
+The Madrid Protocol offers you an attractive route to protect your brand in up to 123 (including in the office of origin) countries around the world by making available cost-effective and user-friendly procedures to acquire and manage your trade mark rights abroad.
+As a national of Trinidad and Tobago, or a person domiciled or having an enterprise in Trinidad and Tobago, you are entitled to use this treaty that Trinidad and Tobago acceded to in 2020.
 Today, using the Madrid Protocol is an essential component of any successful branding strategy.
-The Protocol offers you early brand presence at a global level and helps you rapidly acquire international reputation and generate goodwill for your trademarks abroad.
-The Protocol ensures the legal protection of your brand against competitors in export markets, increases franchising opportunities, opens partnership possibilities and facilitates integration to global supply chains.
-In general, it provides a most effective support to your branding strategies and business success.
+The Protocol offers you early brand presence at a global level and helps you rapidly acquire international reputation and generate goodwill for your trade marks abroad.
+The Protocol ensures the legal protection of your brand against competitors in export markets, increases franchising opportunities, opens partnership possibilities, and facilitates integration to global supply chains.
+In general, it provides a most effective support to your branding strategies and business success4.